After Vishal, Prabhas To Announce His Engagement? Details Inside

 The Anushka Factor

 Prabhas has often been romantically linked with his Billa co-star Anushka Shetty.
-However, he has always maintained that that the lovely lady is just a friend and nothing more .Anushka too has made it clear that she is not dating Prabhas.
+However, he has always maintained that the lovely lady is just a friend and nothing more .Anushka too has made it clear that she is not dating Prabhas.

 To Conclude...